rachelylk/aifracturedetection_umbrella/README.md

-# Performance of artificial intelligence for fracture detection: an overview of reviews and second-order meta-analysis
+# Performance of artificial intelligence for fracture detection: an umbrella review and second-order meta-analysis

 This repository contains the data, code, and supplementary material for the paper:

-**“Performance of artificial intelligence for fracture detection: an overview of reviews and second-order meta-analysis.”**
+**“Performance of artificial intelligence for fracture detection: an umbrella review and second-order meta-analysis.”**
 Rachel Kuo*, Ciaran O'Hanlon*, Alexander Freethy*, Catriona Stoddart,Sophie Ludbrook, Alan Hasanic, Eli Harriss, Dominic Furniss, Gary S Collins

 *Joint first authorship